ipa320/rqt_frame_editor_plugin/README.md

     raise ServiceException(err)
 ServiceException: service [/align_frame] already registered
 ```
-* Note that rqt automatically starts in the last configuration, so the plugin may already be running, possibly minimized.
+* Note that rqt automatically starts in the last configuration, so **the plugin may already be running, possibly minimized**.
 You can check the "Running" entry in the header menu to see whether the plugin is already active.
+* Hidden plugins can be recovered by rightclicking in the empty space and selecting the plugin (so far only called "Form")
 * Closing and starting the plugin doesn't seem to work, so:
 * The best way is to restart rqt.